Sahil-Pattni/CONUHACKSVII/README.md

-# CONUHACKSVII | National Bank of Canada Sponsor Challenege
+# CONUHACKSVII | National Bank of Canada Sponsor Challenge

 This application analyzes and visualizes the data from a (simulated) real-time order book communication feed between the Toronto Stock Exchange and the National Bank of Canada, based on their order book communications.